 So to summarise, in a single year, taking breast milk and eggs results in the slaughter of the following sentient individuals:

-- An unknown number of male infants of dairy mothers;
+- Uncounted millions of male infants birthed by those dairy mothers;

 - Uncounted numbers of other species used for eggs.

-These numbers take no account of males used for their sperm or hens used by breeders solely for producing fertile eggs.
+These numbers take no account of males of various species used for their sperm or hens used by breeders solely for producing fertile eggs.
 I’m confident there will be other groups of casualties that I have inadvertently left out and I will update this as I become aware of them.

 These are the inescapable facts.
 The claim that using eggs and breast milk are harmless activities, can come only from one who lacks information or is determined not to accept the truth.